rjbultitude/theconditionalorchestra/README.md

 ###Organ
 The number of organ notes is _3_ if the weather is _stormy_ or the default _4_ for all other conditions TBC
+An extra chord (which is currently pitched down an octave) is played a given number of times

 ###Choral
 Two choral notes are played when the weather is _fine_ or _freezing_